Beta8397/virtual_robot/README.md

      and right-mouse-clicking (for robot orientation).
   10. Use the INIT/START/STOP button as you would on the FTC Driver Station.
   11. If desired use the sliders to introduce random and systematic motor error, and inertia.

-    NOTE: OpModes copied directly from Android Studio to Virtual Robot may not automatically compile when pasted into Virtual Robot in IntelliJ, and won't show up in the OpModes dropdown box until they are compiled.
-Two different methods to force compilation are: 1) From the "Build" menu, select "Rebuild Project"; or, 2) Make any change at all to the OpMode file (e.g., add a comment).
-Any one of these methods is sufficient.

 Acknowledgement: Thanks to Alan Smith for a contribution in 2019 for a contribution that provides compatibility with a wider variety of OpModes ("iterative" opmodes in addition to the original "linear" opmode support).